reigenatk/rpg-game/Assets/bugs.md

 Bug: Cinemachine cam keeps snapping randomly
 Fix: Make sure Bounds Confiner is a rectangle!
 Even if its a little bit off, it will fail and have this bug.
 [Here](https://www.reddit.com/r/Unity3D/comments/9ubpur/cinemachine_camera_jumps_around_how_to_fix/).

+Bug: In the Cutscene where player falls asleep, in the last frame he changes directions to left-idle again even though the last animation state is Idle-down.
+~~Fix: Make sure the Wrap on Playable Director is set to Hold, rather than None.
+What this means is that, the Timeline will end on the last state that it was at.
+It was facing left because that's the last state the animation controller was in when we interacted with the bed (since we walk left and press E).~~
+EDIT: Still not fixed, so this introduces a new bug.
+Now I can't move my player to the dark scene coordinates of 0 -50 0, and it fails.
+Need to find a way to both end on the right state and also move the player.
+So wrap mode: hold is probably not it.
+Fix: Turns out the bug was because of the collisions!
+I have a box collider 2d on the player, and also on the bed.
+So in the gap between cutscene and dialogue, the box collider was slightly pushing my player!
+To fix this, I turn off box collider everytime a cutscene starts.
+Then I re-enable when the cutscene ends.
+Also I re-worked such that GameState now stores the actual PlayableDirector object for whatever cutscene is currently running.